microsoft/HealthBotRefArchDeploy/README.md

    Parameter Name | Type | Description
    -------------- | ---- | -----------
    name | string | A unique name for this deployment.
 All provisioned resource names will be prefixed with this name.
-This includes the web site and traffic manager FQDN's. locations | array (of strings) | An array of Azure region names.
+This includes the web site and traffic manager FQDN's. locations | array (of strings) | Specify Azure region names (max.
+2) where the resources need to be provisioned.
 The resources will be provisioned at most 2 regions.
    WEBCHAT_SECRET | string | Health Bot instance **webchat_secret**.
-This secret is available on the Health Bot Portal.
+Retrieve this secret value from the Health Bot Portal.
 Refer to the Health Bot documentation [here](https://docs.microsoft.com/en-us/healthbot/channels/webchat).
    APP_SECRET | string | Health Bot instance **app_secret**.
-This secret is available on the Health Bot Portal. appServicePlanSku | object | Use this object to specify the SKU size for the Azure App Service Plans. workerSize | string | Specify the number of workers in the Azure App Service Plan. qnaMakerServiceLocation | string | QnA Maker resource location.
-This should be set to **westus** for all commercial deployments. qnaMakerServiceSku | string | Specify the SKU size for the Cognitive Services account. qnaMakerSearchSku | string | Specify the SKU size for the Cognitive Search instances. webchatRepoUrl | string | Web Chat Client GitHub Repo. uri.
-Use the default value as-is. webchatRepoBranch | string | Web Chat Client GitHub Repo. branch.
+Obtain this secret value from the Health Bot Portal. appServicePlanSku | object | Use this object to specify the SKU size for the Azure App Service Plans. workerSize | string | Specify the number of workers in the Azure App Service Plan. qnaMakerServiceLocation | string | QnA Maker resource location.
+This should be set to **westus** for all commercial deployments. qnaMakerServiceSku | string | Specify the SKU size for the Cognitive Services account. qnaMakerSearchSku | string | Specify the SKU size for the Cognitive Search instances. webchatRepoUrl | string | Web Chat Client GitHub repository uri.
+Use the default value as-is. webchatRepoBranch | string | Web Chat Client GitHub repository branch.
 Use the default value (`master`).
-If Web Chat Client **v3** is desired, then set the value to **webchat_v3**. funcRepoUrl | string | GitHub repo. uri for Azure Functions.
-These functions synchronize the knowledge bases (indexs) between the Azure Search instances deployed in the two regions. funcRepoBranch | string | GitHub repo. branch for Azure Functions.
+If Web Chat Client **v3** is desired, then set the value to **webchat_v3**. funcRepoUrl | string | GitHub repository uri for Azure Functions.
+The functions synchronize the knowledge bases (indexs) between the Azure Search instances deployed in two different regions. funcRepoBranch | string | GitHub repository branch for Azure Functions.
 Use the default value (`master`).

 2. Login to Azure